 After a wildfire, there are simple, commonly accepted steps to take in minimizing the wildfire's effects on water quality.
 Installing floating debris boom (also known as debris barriers) is an important step in reducing the impact of a forest fire on the downstream water systems.

-Orion floating booms, made in the USA by GEI Works, are effective tools in capturing floating contaminants and debris, and keeping them within a designated containment area.
+floating booms, made in the USA by Fire Suppression Tank, are effective tools in capturing floating contaminants and debris, and keeping them within a designated containment area.
 Floating debris barriers can also be configured to block debris from entering protected areas.
 Our Debris Barriers are rugged, affordable, and customized to your needs.

 Floating Debris Boom: How to Choose the Right Model

-Floating booms, for sale by GEI Works, are available in a wide variety of styles, allowing you to select the model that will best fit your environment and requirements.
-As the manufacturer, GEI Works can help to address your emergency response situation by providing innovative and site-specific solutions, and affordable custom options as needed.
+Floating booms, for sale by Fire Suppression Tank, are available in a wide variety of styles, allowing you to select the model that will best fit your environment and requirements.
+As the manufacturer, Fire Suppression Tank can help to address your emergency response situation by providing innovative and site-specific solutions, and affordable custom options as needed.
 Our representatives can also help with any questions.
 While our standard floating debris boom is our most common option for wildfire debris containment, we offer additional models depending on the situation.

 Standard Floating Debris Boom: Made from marine grade UV resistant PVC fabric, these floating booms are designed for durability and high strength debris containment.
 This debris barrier is available in calm water, moving water, and open water models.

 Permanent Floating Debris Boom: This heavy-duty floating barrier is designed for long-term control of floating debris, and presents significant savings due to its long field-use life.
 They are constructed from robust fabric belting with high tensile strength, strong abrasion resistance, and treated to withstand UV exposure.